michal-zabost58/Chess-CNN-engine/README.md

 The file with data was to large to include it here.
-If you want to train the model yourself and obtain results from paper, please go to this site: https://database.nikonoel.fr/ and download file from February 2022.
+If you want to train the model yourself and obtain results from paper, please go to this site: https://database.nikonoel.fr/ and download file from February 2022, however you can choose pretty much any other.
+The only thing that is important is for that to be in .pgn format